AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/courses.md

 ## Checklist {#create-checklist}

 Evaluation is an important aspect of any LMS.
-Online assessments are one of the top ways of evaluating a learner’s understanding of a topic.
-But often, it’s necessary to evaluate a person’s understanding while she’s/he’s on the job by observing him/her carry out the necessary tasks.
+Online assessments are one of the top ways of evaluating a learner's understanding of a topic.
+But often, it's necessary to evaluate a person's understanding while she's/he's on the job by observing him/her carry out the necessary tasks.

 Consider store employees or warehouse workers undergoing evaluation for the tasks they are supposed to carry out on a day to day basis.
 It could be the steps carried out to repair a coffee machine or the steps involved in packing a material.
 Instructors can evaluate employees for such tasks based on a checklist and evaluate them as Pass or Fail in the evaluation activity.